zygos/wd-material/material/3-frameworks/2-typing-testing/2-unit-testing.md

 - using TypeScript types
 - using higher-order functions

-Download the [exercise files](https://drive.google.com/file/d/1L75TkJRLdOMVR9s5q8vBWmo3OJUwtHsx/view?usp=sharing).
-These will be used for multiple exercises in this part.
+Download the [exercise files](https://drive.google.com/file/d/18T205lioqCLaVcDNOugU-S-09WVXXuql/view?usp=drive_link).
+You will use them for multiple exercises in this part.

 **Task:**
 1. Install dependencies - `npm install`.
 2. Open up the first exercise in the `src/1-refactor` folder - `1-calculateTotalPrice`.
 3. Read the colocated test file to understand what the code is supposed to do.
 4. Open the terminal and run the test file for this exercise - `npm run test calculateTotalPrice`.
 This will run the test and **watch for any source/test changes**.
-Unit tests directly import our source code, so they can conveniently rerun every time we save our source or test file.
+Unit tests directly import our source code to conveniently rerun every time we save our source or test file.
 This speeds up our feedback loop.
 5. Open up the implementation file while your terminal has the test runner watching for changes.
 We recommend trying out split-screen editing in VS Code.
 You can do this by having your test and implementation files on different sides of the screen (split-screen).
 You can do this by opening both files and running the VS Code command "Move Editor into Next Group".
 6. Refactor the code to make it more readable and maintainable.
 Add TypeScript types.
 Using higher-order functions would be a good idea in many cases.
 7. Continuously save your changes and monitor the test results.
 If the tests fail, you know you broke something between your last save and now.